hnakae/go-club/_posts/shape.md

 ## Table of Contents

-Empty Triangle
+Bad Shape #1: Empty Triangle

-Split Shape
+Bad Shape #2: Split Shape

-Raw Peep
+Bad Shape #3: Raw Peep

-two stone walls need three space extensions
+Good Shape #1: two stone walls need three space extensions

-hane at the head of two stones
+Good Shape #2: hane at the head of two stones

 ---

-## The Empty Triangle.
+## Bad Shape #1: The Empty Triangle.

 ![image info](/assets/blog/theory2/1.PNG)

 The representative bad shape.
 If you don't understand why the empty triangle is bad, you can just say 'this move is bad because it's an empty triangle'.
 For now.
 The priority is to make it a habit to not play bad shape.

-Here are some more examples.
+But just as a thought experiment, lay down three stones in a straight line and three stones in the shape of an empty triangle.
+Now count the liberties that each group has.
+Remember, both of these shapes are using the same number of stones.

+---

+Example:

+_Black to Play_

 ![image info](/assets/blog/theory2/8.PNG)